dihedron/netcheck/README.md

 ### Retrieving a bundle from a Consul Key/Value store

 The application supports downloading a bundle from a Consul Key/Value store, in plaintext or with a TLS-protected protocol.
 The URL is prefixed with the `consulkv://` scheme for plaintext, `consulkvs://` from secure-Consul, and `consulkvs-://` for secure-Consul with skipped verification of the TLS certificate.
 The URL must also contain the `key` query parameter to specify the key under which the bundle is stored, and can optionally have the `dc` query parameter if the key is not in the default datacentre.

+### Retrieving a bundle from a Consul Service Registry

+The application supports downloading a bundle from a Consul Service Registry, in plaintext or with a TLS-protected protocol.
+The URL is prefixed with the `consulsr://` scheme for plaintext, `consulsrs://` from secure-Consul, and `consulsrs-://` for secure-Consul with skipped verification of the TLS certificate.
+The URL must also contain the `service` query parameter to specify the name of the service, an optional `tag` to help filtering on the list of services in the registry, and a compulsory `meta` value which represents the name of the service metadata map under which the bundle is stored in JSON or YAML format; moreover it can optionally have the `dc` query parameter if the service is not in the default datacentre.

 ## Using templates for output